randomnewb/rpg_test/README.md

     [ ] Sometimes the server will send a 403 for setting the current "zone" route for the user
             -   Seems that the payload can occasionally be empty ('')
+            -   Current bug fix was to use history.go(0) to 'refresh' the page if the payload is empty after button press

 ## Possible solutions

 ## Upcoming Features/Requests

+    - Redo the Theme - 90's apocalyptic punk
+    - Implement dice/card system
     - A log/narrator - Keeps a record of what happens during an interaction i.e., "Boulder took 2 damage from you", "Zombie took a bite out of you for 1 damage"
     - Setup a stamina system - Interacting utilizes stamina, players will have to figure out how to balance this resource along with their health and